sagittaros/cp_jobshop_with_setup/README.md

 - Shifts and breaks (integer domains expressed as intervals)
 - Existing assignments as constraints
 - Multiple objectives
-- Rendering to gantt chart
+- Render into gantt chart

 ## Instruction
 ```